-Where pupils fail to make adequate progress, despite additional provision at K School Action, then the school will seek the advice and involvement of external support services.

-They will be requested to:
+Where pupils fail to make adequate progress, despite additional provision School Action, then the school may seek the advice and involvement of external support services.
+They could be requested to:

-- provide specialist assessments - give advice on teaching strategies or materials - provide short-term support or training for staff. - work directly with the pupils as an individual or within a small group
+- provide specialist assessments - give advice on teaching strategies or materials - provide short-term support or training for staff - work directly with the pupils as an individual or within a small group.